Safety, Pharmacokinetics, and Pharmacodynamics of MTX-101 in Healthy Adults and Patients

 Study Description

-This is a prospective, multi-center, randomized, double-blind, placebo-controlled, single ascending dose (SAD) and multiple ascending dose (MAD) study to evaluate the safety, pharmacokinetics (PK), and pharmacodynamics (PD) of MTX-101 in healthy adults (HA) and participants with celiac disease (CeD) and type 1 diabetes (T1D).
-This study will enroll HAs only in Part A and CeD and T1D patients only in Part B.
+A Phase 1, Part A -prospective, randomized, single-blind, placebo-controlled, single ascending dose (SAD) and multiple ascending dose (MAD) study to evaluate the safety, pharmacokinetics (PK), and pharmacodynamics (PD) of MTX-101 in healthy adults (HA).
+Part B - A multi-center, randomized, open-label study to evaluate the safety, pharmacokinetics (PK), and pharmacodynamics (PD) of MTX-101 in participants with type 1 diabetes (T1D).

 Connect with a study center